Kakamotobi/Learned/DSA/03-Problem-Solving-Patterns.md

 ```

 ## Sliding Window
-- **Create a window which can either be an array or number from one position to another.**
+- **Create a window which can either be an array or number from one position to another (of some sequential data).**
   - Depending on a certain condition, the window either increases or closes (and a new window is created).
 - Useful for keeping track of a subset of data that is **continuous** in some way in an array/string, etc.
+### Types of Sliding Window
+- Fixed-size Sliding Window
+- Dynamically Resizable Window
+  - The window can grow and shrink.
+  - Like a caterpillar moving.
+### How to Recognize a Problem to Apply the Sliding Window
+- **Contiguous sequence of elements.**
+  - These are elements that are grouped next to one another (subarray that occurs one after the other).
+  - Look for words like "subarray", "substring", or any other words that refer to sequential grouping.
+  - Can apply to strings, arrays, linked lists.
+- **Context of the algorithm.**
+  - When we need to calculate something.
+  - Ex: if we need to find the min/max, shortest/longest, or if something is contained within the given dataset.
+- **Some Question Variants**
+  - Fixed-size Sliding Window
+    - Ex: find the max sum of subarray of size `k`.
+  - Dynamically Resizable Window
+    - Ex: find the smallest sum of any window size that is greater than or equal to some value `k`.
+  - Dynamically Resizable Window with Auxiliary Data Structure (we use an additional hashmap, hashset, array, etc.).
+    - Ex: find the longest substring with no more than `k` distinct characters.
+    - String Permutations
+      - Ex: given strings `s` and `t`, does `t` exist as a permutation of `s`?
-### Example 1
+### Example 1 - fixed-size sliding window
-- Write a function called maxSubarraySum which accepts an array of integers and a number called n.
-The function should calculate the maximum sum of n consecutive elements in the array.
+- Write a function called `maxSubarraySum` which accepts an array of integers `arr` and a number called `num`.
+The function should calculate the maximum sum of `num` consecutive elements in `arr`.
 #### Expectation
 ```js
 maxSubarraySum([1,2,5,2,8,1,5], 2) // 10